Helsinki-NLP/mammoth/docs/source/config_config.md

 #### `transforms` and `ae_transforms`

 A list of transforms, for translation tasks and autoencoder tasks, respectively.
-Use this to apply subword segmentation, e.g. using `sentencepiece`, and `ae_noise` noise for autoencoder.
+Use this to apply subword segmentation, e.g. using `sentencepiece`, and `denoising` noise for autoencoder.
 Both of these may change the sequence length, necessitating a `filtertoolong` transform.

 #### `enc_sharing_groups` and `dec_sharing_groups`